-- (a) a copy of the proposed resolution has been sent to every eligible member; - a simple majority (or in the case of a special resolution a majority of not less than 75%) of members has signified its agreement to the resolution; and - (c) It is contained in an authenticated document which has been received at the registered office within the period of 28 days beginning with the circulation date - (2) A resolution in writing may comprise several copies to which one or more members have signified their agreement - (3) In the case of a member that is an organisation, its authorised representative may signify its agreement.
+- (1) A resolution in writing agreed by a simple majority (or in the case of a special resolution by a majority of not less than 75%) of the members who would have been entitled to vote upon it had it been proposed at a general meeting shall be effective provided that: - (a) a copy of the proposed resolution has been sent to every eligible member; - (b) a simple majority (or in the case of a special resolution a majority of not less than 75%) of members has signified its agreement to the resolution; and - (c) it is contained in an authenticated document which has been received at the registered office within the period of 28 days beginning with the circulation date. - (2) A resolution in writing may comprise several copies to which one or more members have signified their agreement. - (3) In the case of a member that is an organisation, its authorised representative may signify its agreement.

-Votes of members
+21 Votes of members

-- 21 Subject to article 8, every member, whether an individual or an organisation, shall have one vote - 22 Any objection to the qualification of any voter must be raised at the meeting at which the vote is tendered and the decision of the person who is chairing the meeting shall be final - 23 (1) Any organisation that is a member of the charity may nominate any person to act as its representative at any meeting of the charity. - (2) The organisation must give written notice to the charity of the name of its representative.
+- Subject to article 8, every member, whether an individual or an organisation, shall have one vote. - 22 Any objection to the qualification of any voter must be raised at the

+- (1) Any organisation that is a member of the charity may nominate any person to act as its representative at any meeting of the charity. - (2) The organisation must give written notice to the charity of the name of its representative.
 The representative shall not be entitled to represent the organisation at any meeting unless the notice has been received by the charity.
 The representative may continue to represent the organisation until written notice to the contrary is received by the charity. - (3) Any notice given to the charity will be conclusive evidence that the representative is entitled to represent the organisation or that his or her authority has been revoked.
-The charity shall not be required to consider whether the representative has been properly appointed by the organisation
+The charity shall not be required to consider whether the representative has been properly appointed by the organisation.

-Directors
+24 Directors

-- 24 (1) A director must be a natural person aged 16 years or older - (2) No one may be appointed a director if he or she would be disqualified from acting under the provisions of article 36. - 25 The number of directors shall be not less than three but (unless otherwise determined by ordinary resolution) shall not be subject to anymaximum- SAALL BE SUBJECT TO A MAXIMUM - 26 The first directors shall be those persons notified to Companies House as the first directors of the charity
+- (1) A director must be a natural person aged 16 years or older. - (2) No one may be appointed a director if he or she would be disqualified from acting under the provisions of article 36. - 25 The number of directors shall be not less than three but (unless otherwise determined by ordinary resolution) shall not be subject to any maximum. - 26 The first directors shall be those persons notified to Companies House as the first directors of the charity. - 27 A director may not appoint an alternate director or anyone to act on his or her behalf at meetings of the directors. - 28 Powers of directors - (1) The directors shall manage the business of the charity and may exercise all the powers of the charity unless they are subject to any restrictions imposed by the Companies Acts, the articles or any special resolution. - (2) No alteration of the articles or any special resolution shall have retrospective effect to invalidate any prior act of the directors. - (3) Any meeting of directors at which a quorum is present at the time the relevant decision is made may exercise all the powers exercisable by the directors.